rafaelsetragni/awesome_notifications/README.md

 </manifest>
 ```

 But you need to remember that your plugin local files can be modified or even erased by some flutter commands, such as "Pub clear cache".
-So, do not add the tag exported manually.
+So, do not add the attribute exported manually.
 Instead, request this changes to your plugin repository instead and upgrate it in your pubspec.yaml to the last version.

 To know more about it, please visit [Android 12 - Safer component exporting](https://developer.android.com/about/versions/12/behavior-changes-12?hl=pt-br#exported)